 Be part of the conservation story at Canopy Tours!

 Day by day our native birds and animals are reclaiming their home in the Forest all thanks to you!
-A portion of what you pay to come on a Canopy Tour goes directly back in to the conservation of the forest!
+A portion of what you pay to come on a tour at Canopy Tours goes directly back in to the conservation of the forest!

 Back in 2012 the Dansey Road Scenic Reserve was a quiet place, that came alive at night; but not in a good way.
 The forest was crawling with possums and rats and unfortunately this meant that our native species we not doing very well at all.